Handbook for managing unauthorised encampments

 If Gypsies or Travellers move onto a piece of land, and I have concerns about their right to be there, what should I do?

 If you know who the landowner is, you should notify them.
-If you do not know, you could visit the Land Registry website (searches cost £3) or contact the Council and a ‘Part 1’ will be completed.
+If you do not know, you could visit the Land Registry website (small cost applies).
+You could also contact your local Council, if you still remain unsure.

 If Gypsies or Travellers move onto my land, and I do not wish them to remain, what should I do?

-The responsibility for evicting Gypsies/Travellers rests with the landowner.
+The responsibility for evicting trespassers rests with the landowner.
 First talk to them and see if a leave date can be agreed, ask them to leave the site as they found it and discuss any safety issues.
-You could seek advice from a Solicitor, obtain an order through the County Court granting possession of the land or evict using ‘common law powers’.
+You could seek advice from a Solicitor, obtain an order through the legal route, granting possession of the land or evict using ‘common law powers’.
 Also see Page 14 for Police powers.
-If you wish for them to remain on a long term basis, you will need to obtain Planning Permission (Town and Country Planning Act 1990), then a Site License (Caravan and Control Development Act 1960) and consider what facilities are needed (running water, sanitation etc) and how much rent to charge.
-The local planning authority will place health and welfare conditions on the site license.
+If you wish for them to remain on a long term basis, you will need to obtain Planning Permission (Town and Country Planning Act 1990).

 If I am concerned about the treatment of Gypsies and Travellers and/or community tensions who should I contact?

 If the treatment involves abusive, racist, threatening or other criminal behaviour, you should contact the Police.
-For all other concerns, contact the GTLO or Plymouth and Devon Racial Equality Council (PDREC)
+For all other concerns, the TVCO can advise.

 Procedure (and flowcharts) for managing Unauthorised Encampments